 Stage 1 Issues and Options October 2019 - August 2021 Within this period we will be gathering and analysing information and evidence, carrying out a call for sites, assessing sites, providing opportunities for local people, interested parties and statutory consultees to consider issues and options.
 This stage will involve two public consultations.
 Stage 2 Draft Local Plan preparation and consultation (Regulation 18) September 2021 - January 2023 Within this period we will be analysing consultations responses, completing site assessments and site selection, preparing infrastructure strategies, continuing to gather and analyse information and evidence, and continuing to engage with local people, interested parties and statutory consultees to develop and draft policies for the new Local Plan.
 The council prepares the draft Local Plan which is subject to public consultation.
 Stage 3 Consultation analysis and preparation of a revised Draft Local Plan for consultation (Regulation 18) February 2023 - June 2024 Within this period we will be analysing consultation responses and completing evidence gathering.
 The site selection and infrastructure strategies will be reviewed and revised and there will be continual analysis of information and evidence.
 We will continue to engage with local people, interested parties and statutory consultees to develop and draft policies for the new Local Plan.
 The council will then prepare a revised draft Local Plan which will be subject to another public consultation.

-Stage 4 Pre-submission preparation and publication (Regulation 19) July 2024 - January 2026 Within this period we will be analysing consultation responses, finalising evidence and supporting strategies and preparing the submission version of the draft Local Plan.
+Sta ige 4 Consultation analysis and preparation of a revised Draft Local Plan, including a focused consultation on specific policies (Regulation 18) July 2024 - October 2025 Within this period we will be analysing consultation responses and completing any further evidence gathering.
+The site selection and infrastructure strategies will be reviewed and revised and there will be continual analysis of information and evidence.
+We will continue to engage with local people, interested parties and statutory consultees to develop and draft policies for the new Local Plan.
+The council will then prepare any additional or revised policies which will be subject to a focused public consultation.
+Sta ige 5 Pre-submission preparation and publication (Regulation 19) November 2025 - April 2026 Within this period we will be analysing consultation responses, finalising evidence and supporting strategies and preparing the submission version of the draft Local Plan.
 This will be published for formal representations prior to its submission for examination.

-Stage 5 Submission (Regulation 22) and Independent Examination Hearing February 2026 - January 2027 The council submits the Local Plan to the Secretary of State together with the representations (any comments) received at the Regulation 19 stage.
+Sta ige 6 Submission (Regulation 22) and Independent Examination Hearing May 2026 - October 2027 The council submits the Local Plan to the Secretary of State together with the representations (any comments) received at the Regulation 19 stage.
 The Secretary of State will appoint a Planning Inspector to undertake an Independent Examination of the Local Plan.
-Stage 6 & 7 Inspector's Report Issued, followed by Adoption of the Local Plan February 2027 - March 2027 The Inspector's Report will say if the Plan is 'sound' or 'not sound' and whether it is legally compliant.
+Sta ige 7 Inspector's Report Issued, followed by Adoption of the Local Plan November 2027 - December 2027 The Inspector's Report will say if the Plan is 'sound' or 'not sound' and whether it is legally compliant.
 The Inspector may make recommendations on how to make the plan 'sound'.
 The final stage is for the council to formally adopt the Local Plan.